Prices verified May 11 · Always confirm at the retailer before buying.

 ⚠️ Skip the original Dyson V8 (B09YS9N7H2) and most Bissell or LG cordless sticks.
 Same money as the V8 Plus but no detachable battery; Bissell's 2026 cordless lineup is an electric broom; LG is effectively absent from US Amazon top results.
 Details below.

-Verdicts synthesized from Vacuum Wars' 2025 Cordless Vacuum Awards (110+ models tested), RTINGS' 5 Best Stick Vacuums of 2026, three Vacuum Wars deep-test videos, r/VacuumCleaners threads (April-May 2026), 9,400+ verified Amazon reviews across the finalists, manufacturer specs, and the live Amazon snapshot captured 2026-05-11.
+Verdicts researched across Vacuum Wars' 2025 Cordless Vacuum Awards (110+ models tested), RTINGS' 5 Best Stick Vacuums of 2026, 3 Vacuum Wars deep-test videos (transcripts parsed for first-party test data), r/VacuumCleaners threads (April-May 2026), 9,400+ verified Amazon reviews across the finalists, manufacturer specs, and the live Amazon snapshot captured 2026-05-11.

 How did we pick these?